ShakiraCasusi/ReRead-Website/README.md

 - The project is ready for further development, including JavaScript and Bootstrap integration.
 - All code is commented for clarity and maintainability.

+---

+## Acknowledgements

+I would like to thank the following people and resources for their valuable guidance and support in my web development journey:

+- **SDPT Solutions**
+- **W3Schools**
+- **Felix Macaspac** (TikTok Dev Content Creator, Frontend Developer)
+- **Bryl Lim** (TikTok Dev Content Creator, FullStack Developer)

+Their insights and educational content helped me gain a deeper understanding of web development concepts and best practices.